 - 34.1 Provision must be made for all operating staff to have ready access to the prescribed requirements for the reporting and investigation of accidents.
 In particular, operating staff should be familiar with the definitions used in the legislation, the duty to furnish information, and the rules governing the removal of damaged aircraft. - 34.2 Instructions must be issued on the reporting of accidents occurring overseas to the regulating authority of the country concerned and the action necessary to prevent removal or interference with any part of the aircraft without proper permission.
 This is in addition to operators' existing responsibility to inform the Authority.
-The operations manual should contain the address and telephone numbers of the Department. - 34.3 If doubt exists on whether an occurrence is an accident or an incident, it should be reported to the Department who will decide on its classification. - 34.4 An operator shall ensure, to the extent possible, in the event the aircraft becomes involved in an accident or incident, the preservation of all related flight recorder records and, if necessary, the associated flight recorders, and their retention in safe custody pending their disposition as determined in accordance with Annex 13.
-Flight recorder means flight data recorder and/or cockpit voice recorder, where applicable. - 34.5 To preserve flight recorder records, flight recorders shall be de-activated upon completion of flight time following an accident or incident.
-The flight recorders shall not be re-activated before their disposition as determined by the investigation authority and in accordance with the ICAO standards.
-Flight recorder means flight data recorder and/or cockpit voice recorder, where applicable.
+The operations manual should contain the address and telephone numbers of the Department.

+- 34.3 If doubt exists on whether an occurrence is an accident or an incident, it should be reported to the Department who will decide on its classification. - 34.4 An operator shall ensure, to the extent possible, in the event the aircraft becomes involved in an accident or incident, the preservation of all related records and, if necessary, the associated flight recorders, and their retention in safe custody pending their disposition as determined in accordance with Annex 13. - 34.5 All aeroplanes which are required to record pilot input and/or control surface position of primary control (pitch, roll, yaw) for which the application for type certification is submitted to CAAT on or after 1 January 2016 and which are required to be flitted with an FDR shall record interval of 0.125 seconds.